MediaGrubber/pop-power/index.md

 **REACTION 2**

 I’m not sure I believe “intrinsic motivation” is a thing.
 (Maybe the intrinsic/extrinsic binary is another way of expressing the wants/needs binary?
 Still: wants and needs aren’t all that separable.
 I _need_ to eat to survive; I _want_ food that tastes good.
 I _need_ a job to afford food; I _want_ a job that’s challenging and rewarding.
 I _need_ to pass this class; I _want_ to get better at writing stuff that people, including instructors, like reading.
 It’s all connected.
-No desire exists independently of our desire to be desired, rewarded, valued, and validated by others.)
+No desire exists independently of our desire to be liked, rewarded, valued, and validated by others.)

 Anyway: I’m pretty sure _all_ motivations are extrinsic.
 So, not only are grades not the only extrinsic motivators, they’re also not the most significant ones.